Yelp/nrtsearch/docs/server_configuration.rst

    * - hostName
      - str
-     - Hostname of this NrtSearch instance
+     - Hostname of this NrtSearch instance.
+Replicas use this property when registering with the primary.
+This property supports `environment variable substitution <https://github.com/Yelp/nrtsearch/blob/2ae8bae079ae8a8a59bb896fee775919235710aa/src/main/java/com/yelp/nrtsearch/server/config/LuceneServerConfiguration.java#L298>`_.
      - localhost

    * - port